快速導覽

 Beijing Building, Tsim Sha Tsui: 3/F, Star House, 3 Salisbury Road, Tsim Sha Tsui, Kowloon

 Under normal circumstances, the lunch period in Hong Kong-style teahouses will end around 15:30 in the afternoon.
-Since there is still a long time before dusk and sunset over Victoria Harbor, we would recommend going to large shopping malls such as Tsim Sha Tsui Harbor City and Tsim Sha Tsui K11 to arrange shopping and shopping trips.
-The good thing is that these shopping malls have different types of stores and different styles of products available for purchase.
-Even if you spend half a day shopping, you will definitely not be able to finish them all.
-In addition, during the hotter days of summer, it is believed that staying indoors and shopping will be much more comfortable than outdoor shopping.
-At the same time, there are many coffee shops and tea shops in the mall, so even if you are tired from walking, you will have a comfortable place to rest.
+Since there is still a long time before dusk and sunset in Victoria Harbor, we will recommend that you go to some large shopping malls first.
+For example, in several large shopping malls such as Harbor City, K11, and K11 MUSEA, there are different types of stores and different styles of products available for purchase, enough to kill a few hours of your free time.
+In addition, on hot days like summer, it is much more comfortable to stay indoors and browse shops than outdoors.
+There are also many coffee shops in shopping malls, so you can have a comfortable place to rest even if you are tired from walking.

-Climb to the highest point in Kowloon and enjoy the view of Victoria Harbor
+Head to sky100 Observation Deck to enjoy the view of Victoria Harbor

 Hong Kong itinerary planning – second night